sonata-project/SonataAdminBundle/Resources/doc/reference/form_types.rst

     ;

 multiple
   defaults to false.
-Set to true, if you`re field is in many-to-many relation.
+Set to true, if you're field is in many-to-many relation.

 placeholder
   defaults to "".
 Placeholder is shown when no item is selected.